 Science and technology can inspire people from all backgrounds.
 In reality, we know that the playing field isn’t level.

-There are areas across the UK where people don’t have the same opportunities to explore science and technology, and children who simply end up feeling that it’s not for them.
-Starting to address this imbalance is a key aim of the Science and Technology Facilities Council’s (STFC) current public engagement strategy, through working to improve our reach with diverse audiences.
+There are areas across the UK where people do not have the same opportunities to explore science and technology, and children who simply end up feeling that it’s not for them.
+Starting to address this imbalance is a key aim of the Science and Technology Facilities Council’s (STFC) public engagement strategy, through working to improve our reach with diverse audiences.

-The Wonder Initiative aims to connect people from all backgrounds with our science and technology.
-Wonder is about giving under-served communities an equal voice by listening, understanding and responding to what people want to know about science and technology.
+The Wonder Initiative is now in its second phase.
+It continues to connect people from socioeconomically deprived areas with our science and technology, and embedding this across all that we do.
+Wonder is about giving these under-served communities an equal voice by listening, understanding and responding to what people want to know about science and technology.

 Who Wonder communities are

-The Wonder Initiative focuses on working with participants from the 40% most socio-economically deprived areas of the UK, in particular 8 to 14-year-olds and their families and carers.
+The Wonder Initiative focuses on working with participants from the 40% most socioeconomically deprived areas of the UK, in particular eight to 14-year-olds and their families and carers.

 Prioritising a group that constitutes 40% of the population is a relatively broad approach.
 This will inherently include representations of other under-served communities.
 We expect that some Wonder activity will make valuable improvements to engagement with these groups, without this being the formal, initial focus of the initiative.